kootenpv/kootenpv.github.io/src/content/posts/2026-04-30-cliche-python-cli-for-humans-and-llms.md

 <center><img src="/img/cliche/cliche_rendered.png" style="width: 100%;" alt="rendered help output"/></center>

 Nothing to keep in sync: update the docstring, `--help` updates on next run.

+It supports the 3 main flavors of param styling: sphinx, google and numpy style.

 ### Optimized for humans *and* LLMs